Deploying a Cyberwatch satellite node on an existing Kubernetes cluster

 credential: "SECRET_KEY_CREDENTIAL"

-8. Disable usage of containers cron and thirdParties by setting the following parameter:
+8. Disable usage of container thirdParties by setting the following parameter:

 cron: